ZioGio22/Critical_Reynolds_Cylinder/README.md

-Routine to calcoulate the critical Reynolds number for the primary instability ofa a circular cylinder
+Routine to calculate the critical Reynolds number for the primary instability of a circular cylinder